homeport/freeze-calendar-resource/README.markdown

 # `get` Behavior

+In `fuse` mode:

+  1. Fetch the calendar at the version that was discovered by the `check` step
+  1. Fail if we are within a freeze window with a matching scope.

+* In `gate` mode:

-* loop:
+  loop:
     - fetch the _latest_ version of the freeze calendar
-  - if gate: sleep if we are within a freeze window, retry after `$INTERVAL`
-  - if fuse: fail if we are within a freeze window
+    - exit `0` we are _not_ within a freeze window with a matching scope
+    - sleep for `$INTERVAL`

 # `put` Behavior